Cost of living · Lexington, Kentucky · 2026

 How much does housing cost in Lexington?

 A 2-bedroom apartment in Lexington costs approximately $1,272 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 36% of the monthly needs budget, housing is the largest cost category here.

 Is Lexington more expensive than the national average?